 Owning a home is a dream shared by many.
-But, if you’re new to the “real world”, it may seem like a far-off plan.
+But saving enough money for a down payment might seem like a far off plan.
 After all, you’ve got student loans to pay off, you’re working on establishing your career and you’re not sure where you’ll be in 5 years.
-So renting an apartment just seems like a better option right now.
+Renting an apartment might seem like a better option right now.

-But, believe it or not, this is the perfect time to start saving for your first home!
+Believe it or not, this is the perfect time to start saving for your first home!
 It pays to have a plan.
-So take these steps and you’ll be on your way to achieving your dream of homeownership in no time.
+So follow these steps and you’ll be on your way to achieving your dream of homeownership in no time.

 Meet with a mortgage lender.
 This may seem like an extreme step to take right away, but it’s important to be informed before you start saving.
 An experienced professional will estimate what kind of mortgage you’ll likely qualify for and work with you to figure out your timeline.
 Plus they’ll help you understand all the complexities that come with buying a home — think down payments, home inspections, interest rates, etc.